rimaulana/plexgoslack/README.md

 ## Running the Program

-In order to run the program, you need to run the binary file plexgoslack you downloaded from our [release page](https://github.com/rimaulana/plexgoslack/releases) or generated on step [Compiling the Codes](#compiling-the-codes). config.toml file needs to be on the same folder as plexgoslack binary.
+In order to run the program, you need to run the binary file plexgoslack you downloaded from our [release page](https://github.com/rimaulana/plexgoslack/releases) or generated on step [Compiling the Codes](#compiling-the-codes). config.toml file needs to be on the same folder as plexgoslack binary or you can specify it when running the code using *-config* flag.
 Before running the program you need to add execute permission on it by running

 ```bash
 sudo chmod +x plexgoslack-version-linux-amd64